leoemaxie/printf/README.md

 * %R: encrypts using ROT-13
 * %S: string in uppercase and hexadecimal

+## TESTING
+Grant execute permission to compile.sh through `chmod u+x compile.sh` Run `./compile.sh` from the command line to generate the static library `libprintf.a`.
+Then `cd` into the test directory and run `gcc *.c
+../libprintf.a`

 ## Authors
 * [Leo Emaxie](https://github.com/leoemaxie)
 * [Toluwani Ojikutu](https://github.com/Toluwaniojiks)